Jordinky/todolist/README.md

 ## About the project
 This is a TODO api developed for the first exercise for the backend developer bootcamp at Cibernarum (Barcelona)

+This project uses a json file for store the CRUD operations, you can find it in the /src/database folder.

 ### Built with

 <div align-items ="center" >